Enjoy a relaxing and family-friendly island holiday just off the coast of Western Australia.

 How to get there

 Rottnest Island is 18 kilometres (11 miles) off the coast of Western Australia.
-It's a 25 minute ferry ride from Fremantle, a 45 minute ferry ride from Hillarys Boat Harbour in the northern suburbs of Perth, or 90 minutes via ferry from Perth's Barrack Street Jetty.
+It's a 25-minute ferry ride from Fremantle, a 45-minute ferry ride from Hillarys Boat Harbour in the northern suburbs of Perth, or 90 minutes via ferry from Perth's Barrack Street Jetty.
+You can book your trip with Rottnest Express or SeaLink Rottnest Island.

 Things to do and top attractions on Rottnest Island